 Omicron Delta Kappa Society, Inc. is the National Leadership Honor Society for college students.
 The Notre Dame de Namur University circle of Omicron Delta Kappa recognizes and encourages superior scholarship, leadership and exemplary character.
-Membership in mass media and the creative and performing arts.
+Membership in ODK is a mark of highest distinction and honor.
+The Society recognizes achievement in scholarship, athletics, campus or community service, social and religious activities, campus government, journalism, speech, mass media, and the creative and performing arts.
 Emphasis is placed on the development of the whole person, both as a member of the college community and as a contributor to a better society.